We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 7. Contact Apple Support

-If your iPhone still won't turn on after all of these steps, it may be that the screen is damaged and needs to be replaced.
+If your iPhone still won't turn on after all of the above steps, it may be that the screen is damaged and needs to be replaced.
 The most simple method to test whether the screen is broken or not is to turn on the device and check the sound.
 You can also toggle the mute button to make it vibrate.

 Fay J. Melton